10 Perennials Easily Grown From Seed

-The fast-growing South African species D. cooperi (Zones 5–9, above) is hardier than most hardy ice plants, many of which have become popular in recent decades for their vibrant blooms and attractive succulent foliage.
+The fast-growing South African species D. cooperi (Zones 5–9, right) is hardier than most hardy ice plants, many of which have become popular in recent decades for their vibrant blooms and attractive succulent foliage.
 Though they can be reproduced from cuttings, they are even more easily grown from seed.
 The tiny, dustlike seed will not tolerate being frozen in a pot, so wait until danger of frost has passed in late spring to propagate.
 In warm weather, the plants will come up quickly and can bloom within a few months if fed with a fertilizer.
 In colder regions, be sure to plant out seedlings in the first half of the summer because they need to become established to survive their first winter.

 4. Primrose is a classic for shade or sun

 Name: Primula spp. and cvs.

 Size: 2 to 18 inches tall and 6 to 20 inches wide

 Conditions: Full sun to deep shade; moist, well-drained soil

 Primroses are a garden favorite that can be difficult to grow, but this vast genus of woodland and alpine gems is one of the easiest to start from seed.
 Shade-tolerant Japanese woodland primroses (P. sieboldii and cvs., Zones 4–8), like ‘Snowflake’, need a cold winter cycle, but sun-loving Himalayan primrose (P. sikkimensis, Zones 4–8) germinates under warm conditions.
 I have produced husky plants of both in a sunny window through the winter months, though they grow best when sown outside in the winter and experience a natural freeze-and-thaw cycle.

 5. Silene is quick to naturalize

 Size: 2 to 32 inches tall and 6 to 24 inches wide